-With the March year-end accounts deadlines looming, it is the start of the annual busy (or should I say silly?) season for most small accountancy firms.
+Have you got time to check out our time-management tips?
+With the March year-end accounts deadlines looming, you'll need to be thinking about time management for your accountancy practice. it is the start of the annual busy (or should I say silly?) season for most small accountancy firms (in the UK).
 This is the time of year where I see accountants often starting to work stupid hours and rarely getting any rest.
 Regardless of how high the mountain of work on your desk to get through between now and the end of January, these five time management tips for accountants will help you make the most of your working time.

 Tip 1: Take a break (do it)

 The reality is that working longer hours just doesn’t make you more productive.
 It can actually make you less productive overall.
 When you take a break, whether to just pour yourself a coffee or go for a walk, your subconscious mind keeps working on problems.
 The experience of having the mind slightly relaxed means that your brainwaves switch from predominantly beta to alpha waves.
 This switch allows your subconscious thoughts to start to flood into your conscious brain.
 The net effect of this is you get more clarity, more lucidity and better decision making.

 If you add in exercise to your break, for example, going for a short walk, you get a double whammy effect.
 Not only do you give yourself precious thinking time, but the exercise will clear your mind, help you calm down and reduce your stress.
 If you are struggling with a difficult set of accounts to reconcile, how about deliberately taking a 10 minute walk?
 On your return you are likely to find it much easier to get everything reconciled.

 Tip 2: Prioritise self-care